Dolly Jacobs, Founder & Vice President

 -Dolly Jacobs, Founder & Associate Director

-Pedro Reis, Founder & CEO
+Pedro Reis, Founder / President & CEO

 Pedro Reis was born in Cape Town, South Africa and began his circus training at a local YMCA when he was 12.
 He developed his skills on the flying trapeze and later helped establish the first circus school in South Africa.
 As a circus artist, Pedro created “The Survivors” in 1982, a thrilling, high-flying act that toured Europe, making its American debut with Ringling Bros. and Barnum & Bailey Circus® in 1984.
 In 1987, Pedro became a solo artist, performing with The Big Apple Circus at Busch Gardens in Tampa, Florida and The International Circus Festival of Monaco.
 Throughout his career touring Europe and the US, Reis was invited to perform before a number of dignitaries including His Royal Highness Charles, Prince of Wales; His Royal Highness Philip, Duke of Edinburgh; the Royal Family of Monaco; and President Ronald Regan.